Omega equation: Interpretation

 Equation (1) for adiabatic $\omega_{QG}$ is used by meteorologists and operational weather forecasters to anticipate where upward motion will occur on synoptic charts.
-For sinusoidal or wavelike motions, where Laplacian operators act simply as a negative sign, and the equation's meaning can be expressed with words indicating the sign of the effect: Upward motion is driven by positive vorticity advection increasing with height (or PVA for short), plus warm advection (or WA for short).
+For sinusoidal or wavelike motions, where Laplacian operators act simply as a negative sign, and the equation's meaning can be expressed with words indicating the sign of the effect: Upward motion is driven by positive vorticity advection increasing with height (or PVA for short), plus warm air advection (or WAA for short).
 The opposite signed case is logically opposite, for this linear equation.

 In a location where the imbalancing effects of adiabatic advection are acting to drive upward motion (where $\omega_{QG} < 0$ in Eq.
 1), the inertia of the geostrophic wind field (that is, its propensity to carry on forward) is creating a demand for decreasing thickness $\frac{-\partial Z}{\partial p}$ in order for thermal wind balance to continue to hold.
 For instance, when there is an approaching upper-level cyclone or trough above the level in question, the part of $\omega_{QG}$ attributable to the first term in Eq.
 1 is upward motion needed to create the increasingly cool air column that is required hypsometrically under the falling heights.
 That adiabatic reasoning must be supplemented by an appreciation of feedbacks from flow-dependent heating, such as latent heat release.
 If latent heat is released as air cools, then an additional upward motion will be required based on Eq.
 (9) to counteract its effect, in order to still create the necessary cool core.
 Another way to think about such a feedback is to consider an effective static stability that is smaller in saturated air than in unsaturated air, although a complication of that view is that latent heating mediated by convection need not be vertically local to the altitude where cooling by $\omega_{QG}$ triggers its formation.
 For this reason, retaining a separate Q term like Equation (9) is a useful approach.